-The Americans with Disabilities Act/504 Coordinator for the Rhode Island College is Maggie Sullivan, the Director of Human Resources.
+The Americans with Disabilities Act/504 Coordinator for the Rhode Island College is Maggie Sullivan, the Director of Human Resources, whose contact information can be found https://example.com/here/beta/40/2016/

 Rhode Island College is committed to identifying and eliminating past and present effects of discrimination in employment.
 In order to achieve this, we will identify those classes of individuals which are underrepresented in our workforce, set goals and timetables for increasing our employment of those underrepresented groups, and implement an Affirmative Action Plan of outreach, recruitment, training, and other similarly designed programs.